Cultural District Designation

 How to Apply

 Confirm if your city or town is eligible by reading the designation guidelines below.

 Contact Cultural Districts program staff to discuss any questions.

 Create an organizational profile for your city or town to access the online application.

 Once your application is complete, a site visit will be scheduled.

-The goals of the cultural districts, described in the legislative statue, are:
+The primary goals of the Cultural Districts Initiative, as described in the legislative statute, are to:

 - Attract artists and cultural enterprises